MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 ### $IsCoreCLR

-Contains `$True` if the current session is running on the .NET Core Runtime (CoreCLR).
-Otherwise contains `$False`.
+Contains `$true` if the current session is running on the .NET Core Runtime (CoreCLR).
+Otherwise contains `$false`.

 ### $IsLinux

-Contains `$True` if the current session is running on a Linux operating system.
+Contains `$true` if the current session is running on a Linux operating system.
-Otherwise contains `$False`.
+Otherwise contains `$false`.

 ### $IsMacOS

-Contains `$True` if the current session is running on a MacOS operating system.
+Contains `$true` if the current session is running on a MacOS operating system.
-Otherwise contains `$False`.
+Otherwise contains `$false`.

 ### $IsWindows

-Contains `$TRUE` if the current session is running on a Windows operating system.
-Otherwise contains `$FALSE`.
+Contains `$true` if the current session is running on a Windows operating system.
+Otherwise contains `$false`.

 ### $LASTEXITCODE